-As a freelance orchestral musician, Spence has performed with ensembles including the National Philharmonic, Fairfax Symphony, Lancaster Symphony, Reading Symphony, Washington Chamber Orchestra, Mid-Atlantic Symphony, Orchestra of Northern New York, and The New Orchestra of Washington.
-Over the years, he has performed at the Kennedy Center and Lincoln Center, toured across the U.S., Europe, and Asia, and was a featured soloist with the Washington Sinfonietta.
+As a freelance orchestral musician, Spence has performed with ensembles including the South Florida Symphony Orchestra, National Philharmonic, Fairfax Symphony, Lancaster Symphony, Reading Symphony, Washington Chamber Orchestra, Mid-Atlantic Symphony, Orchestra of Northern New York, and The New Orchestra of Washington.
+Over the years, he has performed for sold-out crowds at the Kennedy Center and Lincoln Center, toured across the U.S., Europe, and China, and was a featured soloist with the Washington Sinfonietta.
 In past summer seasons, Spence performed with the American Institute of Musical Studies (AIMS) Festival Orchestra in Graz, Austria, the Endless Mountain Festival Orchestra in PA and NY, and as principal trumpet with Opera in the Ozarks at Inspiration Point in Eureka Springs, AR.
 He has appeared on programs with world-renowned artists including Denyce Graves, Joshua Bell, Leon Fleischer, Gerard Schwarz, Gordon Lightfoot, Leon Bridges, and Jennifer Nettles.

 Spence is particularly passionate about chamber music for its ability to capture audiences through intimacy and versatility.
-Upon his appointment to the SUNY Potsdam Crane School of Music faculty, he joined the Potsdam Brass Quintet, one of America's oldest professional brass quintets.
-Spence’s other chamber group, Anima Brass is dedicated to performing, recording, and promoting new works for brass quintet.
-They have held residencies at institutions such as St. John's College, Frostburg State University, and Towson University.
-Anima Brass can be heard playing the music of celebrated post-minimalist composer, Kali Malone on her 2024 album titled All Life Long.
+His chamber group, Anima Brass, is dedicated to performing, recording, and promoting new works for brass quintet.
+Anima can be heard playing the music of celebrated post-minimalist composer, Kali Malone on her 2024 album titled All Life Long.
 Upon its release, All Life Long was named Pitchfork's "Best New Album", The Guardian's "Album of the Week", was featured on NPR's "All Songs Considered", and rose to the #4 spot on Billboard's Classical Crossover chart.
 Critics have called Anima's contributions "enthralling" and said the album will "pull on the listener's heartstrings" and leave them in "a state of transcendental bliss".
-Previously, Spence was a member of the Oberlin Brass Quintet, which notably toured 17 cities throughout mainland China in 2015.
+Recently, Anima joined Kali Malone at Lincoln Center's Alice Tully Hall for a sold-out performance of All Life Long.
+The concert was reviewed by The New Yorker's Alex Ross, who praised the musicians' "cool precision and expressive warmth."
+Anima has held residencies at institutions such as St. John's College, Frostburg State University, and Towson University.
+Since Spence's appointment to the SUNY Potsdam Crane School of Music faculty in 2022, he has also been a member of the Potsdam Brass Quintet, one of America's oldest professional brass quintets.
+Years earlier, Spence was a member of the Oberlin Brass Quintet, which notably toured 17 cities throughout mainland China in 2015.
 That same year, OBQ premiered David Maslanka's brass chamber work Letter to Martin, written to commemorate the 50th anniversary of Dr. Martin Luther King Jr.'s commencement speech at Oberlin College.

 Outside of mainstream classical music, Dr. Spence has performed with Baltimore and D.C. theatre companies, toured with the Peacherine Ragtime Society Orchestra, and premiered new works by living composers with groups such as Stage Free and the District New Music Coalition.
 With a deep interest in early music on period instruments, Spence has appeared twice with the Washington Cornett and Sackbutt Ensemble.
 Following a nearly sold-out concert of Monteverdi's Vespers of 1610 with WCSE and The Choral Arts Society of Washington at the Kennedy Center Concert Hall, Washington Classical Review praised the cornetto players for being "solid on the virtuosic solos."

-A firm believer that music has the power to be an agent of social change, Spence is the General Manager and a founding Board of Directors member for the International Pride Orchestra, a non-profit charity orchestra that brings together LGBTQIA+ musicians from around the world to present concerts, celebrate community, and raise funds for LGBTQIA+ causes.
+A firm believer that music has the power to be an agent of social change, Spence is a leader and fierce advocate for diversity, equity, and inclusion.
+He serves as the General Manager and founding Board of Directors member for the International Pride Orchestra, a non-profit charity orchestra that brings together LGBTQIA+ musicians from around the world to present concerts, celebrate community, and raise funds for LGBTQIA+ causes.
 He also serves as Co-Chair of the ITG Diversity, Equity, and Inclusion Committee.

 Spence earned his Doctorate of Musical Arts and Master of Music at the University of Maryland, where he studied with Distinguished Professor Chris Gekker.
 He also holds a Bachelor of Music with a minor in musicology from the Oberlin Conservatory of Music, where he studied with Associate Professor Roy Poper and was the recipient of the 2014 James Stamp Award.

-As a freelance orchestral musician, Spence has performed with ensembles including the National Philharmonic, Fairfax Symphony, Lancaster Symphony, Reading Symphony, Washington Chamber Orchestra, Mid-Atlantic Symphony, Orchestra of Northern New York, and The New Orchestra of Washington.
-Over the years, he has performed at the Kennedy Center and Lincoln Center, toured across the U.S., Europe, and Asia, and was a featured soloist with the Washington Sinfonietta.
+As a freelance orchestral musician, Spence has performed with ensembles including the South Florida Symphony Orchestra, National Philharmonic, Fairfax Symphony, Lancaster Symphony, Reading Symphony, Washington Chamber Orchestra, Mid-Atlantic Symphony, Orchestra of Northern New York, and The New Orchestra of Washington.
+Over the years, he has performed for sold-out crowds at the Kennedy Center and Lincoln Center, toured across the U.S., Europe, and China, and was a featured soloist with the Washington Sinfonietta.
 In past summer seasons, Spence performed with the American Institute of Musical Studies (AIMS) Festival Orchestra in Graz, Austria, the Endless Mountain Festival Orchestra in PA and NY, and as principal trumpet with Opera in the Ozarks at Inspiration Point in Eureka Springs, AR.
 He has appeared on programs with world-renowned artists including Denyce Graves, Joshua Bell, Leon Fleischer, Gerard Schwarz, Gordon Lightfoot, Leon Bridges, and Jennifer Nettles.

 Spence is particularly passionate about chamber music for its ability to capture audiences through intimacy and versatility.
-Upon his appointment to the SUNY Potsdam Crane School of Music faculty, he joined the Potsdam Brass Quintet, one of America's oldest professional brass quintets.
-Spence’s other chamber group, Anima Brass is dedicated to performing, recording, and promoting new works for brass quintet.
-They have held residencies at institutions such as St. John's College, Frostburg State University, and Towson University.
-Anima Brass can be heard playing the music of celebrated post-minimalist composer, Kali Malone on her 2024 album titled All Life Long.
+His chamber group, Anima Brass, is dedicated to performing, recording, and promoting new works for brass quintet.
+Anima can be heard playing the music of celebrated post-minimalist composer, Kali Malone on her 2024 album titled All Life Long.
 Upon its release, All Life Long was named Pitchfork's "Best New Album", The Guardian's "Album of the Week", was featured on NPR's "All Songs Considered", and rose to the #4 spot on Billboard's Classical Crossover chart.
 Critics have called Anima's contributions "enthralling" and said the album will "pull on the listener's heartstrings" and leave them in "a state of transcendental bliss".
-Previously, Spence was a member of the Oberlin Brass Quintet, which notably toured 17 cities throughout mainland China in 2015.
+Recently, Anima joined Kali Malone at Lincoln Center's Alice Tully Hall for a sold-out performance of All Life Long.
+The concert was reviewed by The New Yorker's Alex Ross, who praised the musicians' "cool precision and expressive warmth."
+Anima has held residencies at institutions such as St. John's College, Frostburg State University, and Towson University.
+Since Spence's appointment to the SUNY Potsdam Crane School of Music faculty in 2022, he has also been a member of the Potsdam Brass Quintet, one of America's oldest professional brass quintets.
+Years earlier, Spence was a member of the Oberlin Brass Quintet, which notably toured 17 cities throughout mainland China in 2015.
 That same year, OBQ premiered David Maslanka's brass chamber work Letter to Martin, written to commemorate the 50th anniversary of Dr. Martin Luther King Jr.'s commencement speech at Oberlin College.

 Outside of mainstream classical music, Dr. Spence has performed with Baltimore and D.C. theatre companies, toured with the Peacherine Ragtime Society Orchestra, and premiered new works by living composers with groups such as Stage Free and the District New Music Coalition.
 With a deep interest in early music on period instruments, Spence has appeared twice with the Washington Cornett and Sackbutt Ensemble.
 Following a nearly sold-out concert of Monteverdi's Vespers of 1610 with WCSE and The Choral Arts Society of Washington at the Kennedy Center Concert Hall, Washington Classical Review praised the cornetto players for being "solid on the virtuosic solos."

-A firm believer that music has the power to be an agent of social change, Spence is the General Manager and a founding Board of Directors member for the International Pride Orchestra, a non-profit charity orchestra that brings together LGBTQIA+ musicians from around the world to present concerts, celebrate community, and raise funds for LGBTQIA+ causes.
+A firm believer that music has the power to be an agent of social change, Spence is a leader and fierce advocate for diversity, equity, and inclusion.
+He serves as the General Manager and founding Board of Directors member for the International Pride Orchestra, a non-profit charity orchestra that brings together LGBTQIA+ musicians from around the world to present concerts, celebrate community, and raise funds for LGBTQIA+ causes.
 He also serves as Co-Chair of the ITG Diversity, Equity, and Inclusion Committee.

 Spence earned his Doctorate of Musical Arts and Master of Music at the University of Maryland, where he studied with Distinguished Professor Chris Gekker.
 He also holds a Bachelor of Music with a minor in musicology from the Oberlin Conservatory of Music, where he studied with Associate Professor Roy Poper and was the recipient of the 2014 James Stamp Award.